MahanyaKochhar/COP5615/README.md

 ### Largest network sizes for each topology and algorithm:

+Here are the results obtained for the largest network size for each topology and algorithm.
 - Push-sum algorithm:
     - Full Network: 1200
     - 3D Grid: 1400